justjake/quickjs-emscripten/doc/quickjs-emscripten/README.md

 The debug sync build variant has extra instrumentation code for detecting memory leaks.

 The class [TestQuickJSWASMModule] exposes the memory leak detection API, although this API is only accurate when using `DEBUG_SYNC` variant.
+You can also enable [debug logging](#debugging) to help diagnose failures.

 ```typescript
 // Define your test suite in a function, so that you can test against